 Custom practice notes.
 I designed a rainbow version of our practice sticky notes and had them printed at VistaPrint.
 Here’s how we use them!

-How do I deliver the prizes?
+How do I deliver the prizes for online piano students?

 A few final words